Tuesday, December 17, 2024

 • Petitions against a ban.

-• Dog trainers’ ads claiming they can handle these breeds.
+• Dog trainers’ ads claim they can handle these breeds.

 • Scams with financial incentives for information on Pitbulls.